DyogenIBENS/SCORPIOS/README.md

 ### Running SCORPiOs on your data

 #### Data preparation and formatting
-SCORPiOs is a flexible gene tree correction pipeline: it can either start from a set of precomputed, phylogeny-reconciled gene trees, or build one from a set of gene multiple aligments using [TreeBeST](link to Treebest paper).
+SCORPiOs is a flexible gene tree correction pipeline: it can either start from a set of precomputed, phylogeny-reconciled gene trees, or build one from a set of gene multiple aligments using [TreeBeST](https://github.com/Ensembl/treebest).

 SCORPiOs input files are:
-- A single file with a set of phylogeny-reconciled gene trees in NHX format (extended Newick format, see [example](example)) **OR** a genes-to-species mapping file, if working from gene alignments (see [example](example))
+- A single file with a set of phylogeny-reconciled gene trees in NHX format (extended Newick format, see [example](data/example/forest.nhx)) **OR** a genes-to-species mapping file, if working from gene alignments (see [example](data/example/genes_sp_mapping.txt))
-- A single file with the corresponding gene multiple alignments in FASTA format (can be compressed with gzip or bzip2)
+- A single file with the corresponding gene multiple alignments in FASTA format (can be compressed with gzip)
-- Gene coordinates files for each species in BED format (see [example](example))
+- Gene coordinates files for each species in BED format (see [example](data/example/genes/genes.Danio.rerio.bed))
-- A species tree in PhylTree format (see [example](example))
+- A species tree in Newick format (see [example](data/example/species_tree.nwk))

 Detailed information on input files and formats can be found in [config_example.yaml](config_example.yaml).